BasilExpeditions/Reddit-Clone/README.md

 1. Currently supports jQuery 1, 2 and 3
 1. the jQuery UJS adapter

+#### Ajax

+1. Ajax enables you to retrieve data for a web page without having to refresh the contents of the entire page.
+In the basic web architecture, the user clicks a link or submits a form.
+The form is submitted to the server, which then sends back a response.
+The response is then displayed for the user on a new page.

 #### PostgresSQL
 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 I have no idea how it works or where it runs but i love it.